Medical Malpractice Lawsuit Filed In Death of 16-Year Old

 The lawsuit filed against Dr. Andrew Ringer and the Mayfield Clinic & Spine Institute alleges a complete autopsy would have shown the doctor’s mistakes and that these mistakes contributed to her death.
 The lawsuit claims the doctor ordered the change “in an attempt to avoid his medical negligence liability and to avoid the possibility of a legal action against him.”

-The New York Law Offices of Scott C. Gottlieb and Associates, LLP, have vast experience in wrongful death lawsuits.
+Scott C. Gottlieb, Injury Law Attorney, has vast experience in wrongful death lawsuits.
 If you feel that you or a loved one has suffered due to wrongful death, call our firm at 800-825-5529 or visit our Web site.
 There is no case-review cost.